js1972/KnowlegeRepository/training/ProgrammingLanguage/drilldown.md

 The comparison of Static / dynamic programming language mainly focus on the fact that whether data structure of variable could be adapted in the runtime, while Strong / Weak Type focus on the possibility of variable assignment among different types.

+# Examples for Evaluation (in SML)

+The print statements help us understand that the argument is evaluated first, followed by the actual function call to f.

+The evaluation strategy in which function arguments are evaluated before the function call is made is known as an "eager" evaluation.
+Eager evaluation is used by most well-known modern programming languages, and it might seem so natural that we don't even consider the possibility of alternative evaluation strategies.